Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 In a lot of situations, Ljörn seeks peace and doesn't really like war or heated arguments.
 Despite this, he carries his weapons.
 And surprisingly, his death wish, unadmittedly, is to die in a planned battle before he succumbs to age.

-Ljörn's favourite food is venison, a meat he will devour if cooked well.
+Ljörn has several notable habits, such as using sticks (or sometimes, the end of his spear) to draw and fiddle with dirt, crossing his fingers when in a relaxed position, or sometimes talking to himself with mostly short phrases.
+When nervous, he caresses the right side of his neck.
+His favourite food is venison, a meat he will devour if cooked well.
 His second favourite food is dried, hard bread with the crust because it's chewy.

+Outside safe spaces, it is exceedingly hard to make Ljörn genuinely smile for more than a few seconds.
+He rarely laughs out loud, as most of his laughs are subdued snorts of air or whispered chuckling.

 ### Voice
 Ljörn speaks informally and not much, often answering people with one or two words.
 During his shy moments, he mutters or grumbles his words, and sometimes stammers.
 Despite his casualness, he also speaks as directly as possible.
 Unless he is startled, he never blurts out his words. *(See Example Dialogues below to see examples of how he speaks.)*